Emmanuel-Oreofe/alx-low_level_programming/0x00-hello_world/README.md

-prints C program with new line
+C program that prints exacltly